reactive-firewall/multicast/docs/Testing.md

 #### The Test Runner

-The test runner is an often obscure part of the Multicast project testing process, albeit an important part.
+The test runner is an obscure part of the Multicast project testing process, albeit an important part.
 In general, a test runner is what it sounds like; the component responsible for running the various tests during the act of testing.